mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 We can always add other values like API keys later.

-Having configuration classes we can tell flask app to manage it dynamically.
-To do that we have to set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
-On Heroku server it will be `settings.ProdConfig` on development environment it will be `settings.DevConfig`.
+For now I will input configuration manualy, but having configuration classes we can tell flask app to manage it dynamically.
+For example: set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
+On Heroku server it will be `settings.ProdConfig` on development environment it will be `settings.DevConfig` and so on.
 To set environmental variable in Linux type: `export APP_SETTINGS=settings.<NameOfClass>` (i.e. export APP_SETTINGS=settings.DevConfig).
 To make it permanent we should place export statement in `~/.bashrc` file.
 On Windows instead of export we will use `set APP_SETTINGS=settings.<NameOfClass>`.
 If we are going to employ environmental variable governing type of configuration, our `app.py` should change.

 ## Flask app factory